kai-z99/kai-z99/README.md

 ## About me ✌️

-🏙 I study computer science @ UBC Vancouver
+🏙 I study computer science @ UBC Vancouver.

-💻 I like making games with C/C++
+💻 I like making games with C/C++.

+⚡ I'm interested in optimizing and making things fast!